atoffano/entity-norm/README.md

     --dataset {DATASET_PATH} \ # Original Bacteria Biotope 4 dataset containing unmodified .a1 files.
 ```
 *Special case* :
-Ground truth for normalizations of the Bacteria Biotope 4 test set aren't made publicly available, a dedicated evaluator can be found online. \
+Ground truth for normalizations of the Bacteria Biotope 4 test set aren't made publicly available.
+A dedicated evaluator can be found online (see below). \
 As such, this script outputs a folder containing predictions formatted in a way that is interpretable by the [Bacteria Biotope 2019 online evaluation software](http://bibliome.jouy.inra.fr/demo/BioNLP-OST-2019-Evaluation/index.html). \
 Please compress the output folder as .gz before submitting.